Codeinwp/ti-birthday-notifications/README.md

 - Ubuntu 16.04
 - LAMP Stack configured
 - A private channel for each person's birthday ( for example: bday-rodica, bday-sabina etc )
 - An incoming webhook associated with each of those channels.
+For more details about incoming hooks and how to use them check this link https://api.slack.com/incoming-webhooks

 ## Files